goodbyeaustria/archive/index.md

 [Post your talk on "our wall"](https://github.com/viennahtml/members/issues/11) or open a new ticket.
 New speakers welcome.

-**World's 1st Dr. Jekyll Walk-In Clinic - Any static site questions or troubles?**

-[Ask Dr. Jekyll on "our wall"](https://github.com/viennahtml/members/issues/13) and get free advice and in-person answers at the next meetup.

 # Vienna.html

 **Web Site Builder & Designer Meetup in Austria, Vienna • Wien • Vídeň • Beč**

-Static is the New Dynamic // Jekyll • Middleman • Hugo • Metalsmith & Friends // Join Us (Free) // No Database Required // We ♥ HTML & CSS.
+Static is the New Dynamic // Jekyll • Middleman • Hugo • Metalsmith • Gatsby & Friends // Join Us (Free) // No Database Required // We ♥ HTML & CSS.

 ### Next meetup in 2016

 Free.
 Everyone Welcome.

-When:    **Tuesday, June 28th starting at 18.30**
+When:    **Tuesday, June 28th starting at 18.30**{.when}
 Where:   **@ [sektor5 Coworking Café+Lobby](http://www.sektor5.at), Siebenbrunnengasse 44, Wien 5**